Claude-Ambroise Seurat: Life

 Seurat was also the subject of an anatomical drawing of Francisco Goya after the Spanish painter met him in 1826 at a circus in Bordeaux.

 The date of Seurat's death is unknown.
 In 1868, Gilbert Richard Redgrave commented: "I have not yet been able to ascertain the date of his death.
 Who knows whether the poor fellow may not still be going the round of the French fairs?"

-After his death it was discovered that a tapeworm had been depriving Suerat of nutrition.
+After his death it was discovered that a tapeworm had been depriving Seurat of nutrition.